 Scientific thinking makes an important contribution to ways of thinking across different cultures.
 There are national and international concerns about the supply of future scientists and technologists and the educational performance of children in school in these areas.

 However, scientific literacy should be part of a broad education for global citizenship that enables people to engage with personal and social issues such as health and the environment.
 It also resonates with the university research theme of Environmental Humanities.
-In line with the university conception of education we will seek to challenge the barriers between science and the arts.
+In line with the university conception of education and research, we seek transdisciplinary collaborations.

 "Scientific thinking makes an important contribution to ways of thinking across different cultures."